-Presentation (A1) and Dressage (A2) In Presentation the whole turnout, horse, vehicle, harness, driver and groom, is judged.
-Driven Dressage, is similar to ridden dressage, with specific movements performed in an arena.
+Driven Dressage, is similar to ridden dressage, with specific movements performed in an arena (100m x 40m).

 The Marathon is considered the most exciting phase of the overall competition.

-Then we have a 10-minute vet check.
-This ensures the horse is suitable to move forward to the fun stuff- SECTION E – THE OBSTACLES.
+Then we have a 10-minute rest and vet check.
+This ensures the horse is suitable to move forward to the fun stuff- SECTION B – THE OBSTACLES.

-Section E maybe up to 8 man-made or natural obstacles (including water) which are lettered from A-F, they must be driven alphabetically but the driver will find their own route to do them.
+Section B may be up to 8 man-made or natural obstacles (including water) which are lettered from A-F, they must be driven alphabetically but the driver will find their own route to do them.
 The time taken through the obstacles is timed and converted to penalties.
 And once again the time taken to complete the whole of Section B is also timed, not too fast and not too slow!

-You will be checking your stop watch, working out the times and making sure you’ve gone through everything correctly.
-Your heart will be pumping, and the adrenaline will be flowing.
+Competitors or their grooms will be checking the stop watch, working out the times and making sure the correct routes have been taken.
+Hearts will be pumping, and the adrenaline will be flowing.

-Cone Driving The Cone Driving is designed to test the fitness, obedience and suppleness of the horse or pony after the rigors of the Marathon along with the skill of the driver.
+Cone Driving The Cone Driving is designed to test the fitness, obedience and suppleness of the horse or pony after the rigours of the Marathon along with the skill of the driver.